Tobias-Chin/AzureSynaspeAnalytics/BostonSafetyQueries.md

 # SQL Code and Output

-## SQL Query

-Query to find the top 10 most common safety incidents happening in Boston:
+## Query to find the top 10 most common safety incidents happening in Boston:

 ```sql
 With subrank as (